feihong/asyncio-tasks-talk/talk.md

 ---

+This talk can be found online at github.com/asyncio-tasks-talk, including

+- Slides
+- Notes
+- Example programs

+---
 # What

 In this talk, I will be talking about starting, stopping, and displaying incremental data from long-running tasks in an asyncio-based web application.